 |% Daily Value*|

 |Saturated Fat 10g||48%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Country Captain Chicken Curry can be as hot or mild as you like it... simply adjust the number of green chilies you add.
+Country captain chicken curry can be as hot or mild as you like it...simply adjust the number of green chilies you add.
 Crushing the green chilies makes the curry even hotter than when you just add them whole or chop them.
-Country Captain Chicken Curry freezes week so I always make a double batch and freeze some for another meal a couple of days later.
+Country captain chicken curry freezes week so we always make a double batch and freeze some for another meal a couple of days later.
 When you are ready to eat, just reheat and garnish with freshly chopped coriander and you're ready to go!
 Add a crunchy green salad and it's a perfect well-rounded meal.

 - Juice of 1 lime

 - Salt (to taste)

 - 5 tbsp. sunflower/canola/vegetable cooking oil

 - 3 large onions sliced thinly

 - 1/2 cup unsalted chicken broth/stock